OfficeForProductSafetyAndStandards/product-safety-database/doc/getting-set-up.md

 You will need to edit this file to add:

 * [GOV.UK Notify](https://www.notifications.service.gov.uk) API key
-* You can set `TWO_FACTOR_AUTHENTICATION_ENABLED=false` to bypass two factor authentication in development mode.
+* Your mobile number to `TWO_FACTOR_AUTH_MOBILE_NUMBER` so that when using the seeded user you will receive the two factor authentication code.
+Alternatively you cab set `TWO_FACTOR_AUTHENTICATION_ENABLED=false` to bypass two factor authentication in development mode.

 ### 5. Setup the database

-In order to run the seed file you will need to ask a member of the team for the credentials file private keys and put it in `config/master.key`, have a look at the documentation for [rails custom credentials](https://guides.rubyonrails.org/security.html#custom-credentials)

 Create and populate the database: